davis-hoover/opencpi/tools/ocpidev2/docs/design-notes2.rst

 The ocpidev2 script is generally meant to work across OpenCPI projects, according to the various Development Guides (Component Dev Guide, HDL Dev Guide, RCC Dev Guide, Platform Dev Guide, etc).
-Many pre-2.0 OpenCPI mechanisms, nameonly GNU Make variables in makefiles across a project, still exist in 2.0-and-after OpenCPI projects.
+Many pre-2.0 OpenCPI mechanisms, namely GNU Make variables in makefiles across a project, still exist in 2.0-and-after OpenCPI projects.
 The ocpidev2 script is written to generally make projects out in the wild "just work", in that build/show finds them and can build them.
 Pre-OpenCPI-2.0 documentation can be seen